-Primary school teachers develop schemes of work and lesson plans in line with curriculum objectives.
-They facilitate learning by establishing a relationship with pupils, and by their organisation of learning resources and the classroom learning environment.
+As a primary school teacher, you'll develop schemes of work and lesson plans in line with curriculum objectives.
+You'll facilitate learning by establishing a relationship with pupils, keeping your learning resources organised and creating a positive learning environment in the classroom.

-They assess and record progress and prepare pupils for examinations.
-They link pupils' knowledge to earlier learning and develop ways to encourage it further, and challenge and inspire pupils to help them deepen their knowledge and understanding.
+You'll assess and record progress and prepare pupils for national tests.
+You'll link pupils' knowledge to earlier learning and develop ways to encourage it further, challenging and inspiring pupils to help them deepen their knowledge and understanding.

-- Foundation Stage - nursery and reception (ages 3-5);
+- Foundation Stage - nursery and reception (ages three to five)

-Primary schools in Wales (following the National Curriculum and Foundation Phase) are usually divided into:
+Primary schools in Wales (following the national curriculum and Foundation Phase) are typically divided into:

-Primary schools in Northern Ireland (following the Northern Ireland Curriculum) are usually divided into:
+Primary schools in Northern Ireland (following the Northern Ireland curriculum) are generally divided into:

 Primary schools in Scotland (following the Curriculum for Excellence - CfE) are usually divided into: